theiagen/utilities/scripts/README.md

 ### update_theiaviral_dbs.py

 TheiaViral uses Metabuli for read classification and Skani for dynamic reference genome selection.
-To ensure TheiaViral is referencing the most recent viral nucleotide databases, this script will automatically build database for Skani referencing the most recent nucleotide viral release.
-Due to challenges with TaxID mapping, MetabuliDB is pulled from the prebuilt source and the function for building a de novo Metabuli DB is partially complete and commented out; completion of this implementation will require linking viral genome accessions to RefSeq GCF accessions and linking these through the gtdb_taxdump.tar.gz release.

 This script builds the viral genome databases for Skani from the latest viral nucleotide data (excluding SARS-CoV2) and uploads to GS Cloud automatically.
-Skani's databases are built using the high throughput sketching methodology.
-Databases are compressed as gzipped archives before pushing and output directory is cleaned up upon completion.
-Will require updating Skani database references to upload date in TheiaViral scripts.
-If DB naming scheme changes for metabuli, that will require updating as well, potentially including the release URL.
+Skani's databases are compressed using their high throughput sketching methodology.
+This will upload a date tagged Skani database and replace the preexisting Metabuli compressed database and will require updating Skani database references to upload date in TheiaViral scripts.

 #### requirements
 - ncbi-datasets